Ahmad al-Awda: Southern Operations Room (2024)

 In late November 2024, the Syrian army rapidly lost territory after the HTS-led Military Operations Command launched a series of offensives.
 On 6 December 2024, the 8th Brigade re-defected to the opposition to become one of the founding groups of the Southern Operations Room (SOR), with al-Awda serving as its leader.
 The SOR rapidly expelled government forces from the Daraa and Quneitra governorates, before marching on Damascus and toppling the Assad regime.
 Al-Awda's forces secured government institutions and guarded regime officials, taking many to the Four Seasons Hotel for their protection.

 Dissolution of the Eighth Brigade

-The Eighth Brigade was dissolved in April 2025, following the killing of Bilal al-Droubi by members of the brigade, with al-Awda's whereabouts being unknown.
+The Eighth Brigade was dissolved in April 2025, following the killing of Bilal al-Droubi by members of the brigade, with Al-Awda's location being unknown at the time.

+Assassination attempt

+In February 2026, al-Awda said he survived an assassination attempt at his Bosra residence, blaming a Hezbollah-backed group and claiming to have evidence of their involvement.
+Clashes around his compound left one person dead and another injured before security forces intervened.
+In a video statement, he announced he was placing himself under Syrian authorities, including President Ahmed al-Sharaa and Defense Minister Murhaf Abu Qasra, to permit an investigation and prevent further bloodshed.